+Paul Jost is a rare talent – an eclectic artist with great skill as a vocalist, drummer, composer and arranger in genres that range from jazz to country and more.
 Over the years, his musical talents extended to guitar and harmonica, but it’s his voice that truly makes him a standout.
+His vocals are so soulful that music critic Buster Maxwell wrote … “he nearly single-handedly reclaims the male voice as a valid and critically important jazz instrument.”
 Michael Barbiero, producer/engineer/songwriter, who has worked on projects for such legends as John Lennon, Whitney Houston and Metallica, thinks that Paul Jost brings vocal styling to a new level.
-“Once in a great while an artist comes along whose talent and vision allow the body of all that we thought we knew about a medium to be viewed through a new facet, changing it in a way that renders what we thought was old, new.
+“Once in a great while an artist comes along whose talent and vision allow the body of all that we thought we knew to be viewed through a new facet.
 Paul is such an artist.”

 Jost is also heard on national jingles for major companies.
 He has done vocals, drumming or played harmonica for Johnson & Johnson, American Airlines, Nissan, Anheuser Busch, Miller Beer, Subway and Dow Chemical.

-When looking back at his childhood, Jost says, “There really were no options for me.
-I always knew my career would be in music.”
+When looking back at his childhood, he says, “Music spoke to my heart the instant I was exposed to it, and each experience has added to a continuing dialogue that becomes more beautiful and more meaningful in my life.”
 He learned to play piano at age six and quickly turned his talent to the drums.
 When he was 12, he started playing professionally, earning respect in the music community.
 After graduating Vineland High School where he was voted “best musician”, he studied at the famed Berklee College of Music in Boston.
 He has performed all over the country, living for a while in New York and Chicago, but chose to make his home in New Jersey where he lives with his wife, Valerie.
-They are the proud parents of Daniel Jost, a highly respected musician/vocalist, and Juliana Jost, a high school art teacher.
+They are the proud parents of Daniel Jost, a highly respected musician/vocalist, and Juliana Jost, a high school art teacher and granddaughter, Olivia Grace.